multimediaFor/EITLNet/README.md

 ### Update

-- 21.04.26, We updated the weights which download from [Google Drive Link](https://drive.google.com/file/d/1dCUIOixReCpQUlFwJFQNvnk8X8U_CV9B/view?usp=drive_link) or [Baiduyun Link](https://pan.baidu.com/s/1AI2KQJmBdEeGtPGZGyNkWQ)  (extract code：EITL) , the file nets/EITLnet.py , and the main results of the paper ( the average performance is more higher than  the paper [EITLNet](https://ieeexplore.ieee.org/abstract/document/10446332) ).
+- 21.04.26, We updated the weight which can be downloaded from [Google Drive Link](https://drive.google.com/file/d/1dCUIOixReCpQUlFwJFQNvnk8X8U_CV9B/view?usp=drive_link) or [Baiduyun Link](https://pan.baidu.com/s/1AI2KQJmBdEeGtPGZGyNkWQ)  (extract code：EITL) , the file "nets/EITLnet.py" , and the main results of the paper ( the average performance is more higher than the paper [EITLNet](https://ieeexplore.ieee.org/abstract/document/10446332) ).
 The corrected experimental results are marked in <font color=Red>red</font> in the table below.

 <img src="./corrected.png" alt="corrected" style="zoom:100%;" />